YixingLuan/BabAlign/README.md

 ## Usage Example

-Here, we provide a list of example commands we used when running BabelAlign for Senseval-2 data.
+Here, we provide a list of example commands we used when running BabAlign for Senseval-2 data.
 In the following example commands, we assume we have French translation `senseval2.fr.txt` and `OpenSubtitles.en-fr` bitexts.

 ```
-$ cd BabelAlign/
+$ cd BabAlign/

 # preprocess
 $ python3 preprocess/get_tagged_idx_list.py -s wsd_data/senseval2.tagged.lemma.pos.tsv